uniVocity/worldcities-import/README.md

 regionCodesConfig.setHeaderExtractionEnabled(false);
 ```

-In this snippet, `new CsvDataStoreConfiguration("csv");` creates a CSV data store with name "csv". `setLimitOfRowsLoadedInMemory(batchSize)` limits the number of rows loaded in memory by uniVocity at any given time. uniVocity will wait if the rows loaded during a data mapping cycle are taking too long to be consumed.
+In this snippet, `new CsvDataStoreConfiguration("csv")` creates a CSV data store with name "csv". `setLimitOfRowsLoadedInMemory(batchSize)` limits the number of rows loaded in memory by uniVocity at any given time. uniVocity will wait if the rows loaded during a data mapping cycle are taking too long to be consumed.

-The `csv.addEntities("files", "ISO-8859-1");` adds all files under the [src/main/resources/files](./src/main/resources/files) to this data store, and will read them with using the `ISO-8859-1` encoding.
+`csv.addEntities("files", "ISO-8859-1")` adds all files under the [src/main/resources/files](./src/main/resources/files) to this data store, and will read them with using the `ISO-8859-1` encoding.

-As the [worldcitiespop.txt](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz) has a header row to identify what data is in each column, no configuration is required. uniVocity will detect the available fields automatically.
+As the [worldcitiespop.txt](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz) has a header row to identify each column, no configuration is required. uniVocity will detect the available fields automatically.

 However, the [region_codes.csv](http://geolite.maxmind.com/download/geoip/misc/region_codes.csv) does not have a header row so we need to provide this information manually. `csv.getEntityConfiguration("region_codes");` will return a configuration object for the `region_code` entity, which is used to provide the headers of the file.
 We also
 disable header extraction by invoking `setHeaderExtractionEnabled(false)`.
 This way uniVocity won't consider the first row in the input file as the header row.